 - Teen Lounge, an after-school, drop-in program for students 13-19 who create self-guided projects with assistance from professional artists

 Fleisher's Youth Arts Programs provide instruction in drawing, painting, mixed media, sculpture, photography, and printmaking.
 They also incorporate the rich cultural traditions of diverse communities in Southeast Philadelphia by offering classes such as Cambodian Classical Dance and partnering with organizations including Migrant Education Philadelphia to present programs to students in English and Khmer.

 For 115 years, Fleisher Art Memorial has maintained its mission to make art accessible to everyone regardless of economic means, background or artistic experience and has remained committed to advancing the vision of its founder Samuel Fleisher who invited the world "to come and learn art."
-Fleisher serves over 16,000 youth and adults annually through its free classes, low cost-workshops, and exhibitions.
+Fleisher serves over 17,000 youth and adults annually through its free classes, low cost-workshops, community programs, and exhibitions.